astrotutor9/Pico_Simple_Micropython_Rover/README.md

 ## Introduction
 This is to simply demonstrate utilising the Raspberry Pi Pico pins to control LED and then a rover.
 Each step will build on the previous giving a result as the code builds up.
 Take it as far as you like and learn a little along the way.
 Then when you have completed this take it further!

+This will use:
+* Pico
+* Two 400 pin breadboards (though a single 800 will obviously work)
+* LED of various colours, 330 ohm resisters
+* a button.
-This will use a Pico, two 400 pin breadboards (though a single 800 will obviously work), LED of various colours, resisters and a button.
-The rover is a very simple two motor, two wheeled one off eBay (Item #143935395134) with a 4 AA battery box and a L298N Dual H Bridge Motor Driver Board 9Item #161887122068) added.
-The CamJam Edukit 3 will also be a great starting point too.
+* The rover is a very simple two motor, two wheeled one off eBay (Item #143935395134) with a 4 AA battery box
+* L298N Dual H Bridge Motor Driver Board (Item #161887122068)

+Or the [CamJam Edukit 3](https://thepihut.com/products/camjam-edukit-3-robotics) will also be a great starting point too.

 The Raspberry Pi documentation for the Pico board describes how to get started.
 I will not repeat what they have already published.
 I suggest some reading of these to get started if the initial parts of this description are too brief.